-As was the case with pivot tables, Microsoft Excel's VLOOKUP function is easier to use than you think.
+Microsoft Excel's VLOOKUP function is easier to use than you think.
 What's more, it is incredibly powerful, and is definitely something you want to have in your arsenal of analytical weapons.What does VLOOKUP do, exactly?
 Here's the simple explanation: The VLOOKUP function searches for a specific value in your data, and once it identifies that value, it can find -- and display -- some other piece of information that's associated with that value.

 How does VLOOKUP work?

 VLOOKUP stands for "vertical lookup."
 In Excel, this means the act of looking up data vertically across a spreadsheet, using the spreadsheet's columns -- and a unique identifier within those columns -- as the basis of your search.
 When you look up your data, it must be listed vertically wherever that data is located.

 When conducting a VLOOKUP in Excel, you're essentially looking for new data in a different spreadsheet that is associated with old data in your current one.
 When VLOOKUP runs this search, it always looks for the new data to the right of your current data.